 Before you mail your return, make a copy of your return.
 Also make a copy of any schedules that you are sending in with your return.
 Keep the copies for your records.
-Be sure that you file the original and not a copy.
+Be sure that you mail the original and not a copy.

 To mail your return, use the envelope that came in your booklet.
-To avoid delays, please use separate envelopes for each return.
+To avoid delays, if you are mailing more than one return, please use separate envelopes for each return.